aimansae/reviewme/README.md

 IMAGE

-Upon clickin on other users avatar, any user, logged in or not is redirected to their profile information
+Upon clicking on other users avatar, any user, logged in or not is redirected to their profile information

 IMAGE